letlotlo31/airbnb-clone-project/README.md

     * `transaction_id` (String): The unique ID from the payment processor.
 * **Relationships:**
     * A **Payment** *belongs to one* **Booking**.

+## 🔐 API Security

+Protecting user data and ensuring the integrity of our platform is a top priority.
+This section outlines the key security measures that will be implemented for the API.

+### Key Security Measures

+1.  **Authentication (Who are you?)**
+    * **Implementation:** We will use **JSON Web Tokens (JWT)**.
+When a user logs in with their email and password, the server will issue a short-lived, digitally signed JWT.
+    * **Usage:** This token must be included in the `Authorization` header of all protected API requests.
+This proves the user is who they claim to be.

+2.  **Authorization (What are you allowed to do?)**
+    * **Implementation:** We will use **permission-based checks** within Django.
+    * **Usage:** Even if a user is authenticated, we will check if they are *authorized* to perform a specific action.
+For example, a user can only modify their *own* profile or delete a *property they own*.
+They cannot delete someone else's property.

+3.  **Rate Limiting**
+    * **Implementation:** We will configure **throttling** on the API.
+    * **Usage:** This prevents a single user or IP address from making too many requests in a short period.
+This is a crucial defense against brute-force login attempts and (Denial of Service) DDoS attacks.

+### Why This Is Crucial

+* **Protecting User Data:** We are responsible for securing personal user information (names, emails, passwords).
+Authentication and authorization ensure that a user's private data is only accessible to them.
+* **Securing Payments:** While a third-party processor will handle credit card details, our API must securely manage payment statuses and booking confirmations.
+Security prevents fraudulent bookings or unauthorized access to payment histories.
+* **Maintaining Platform Integrity:** We must prevent malicious actors from spamming reviews, deleting other users' listings, or scraping our data.
+Rate limiting and authorization are the primary defenses for this.

 Footer